gvwilson/thirdbit/_drafts/2019-01-31-things-i-didnt-tweet.md

 -   "Do I need to be liked?
 Absolutely not.
 I like to be liked.
 I enjoy being liked.
 I have to be liked.
 But it's not like this compulsive need to be liked, like my need to be praised." - Michael Scott

--   "I did then what I knew how to do.
-Now that I know better, I do better." - Maya Angelou

 -   Fascism (n.): treating people the way Apple treats your music collection.

 -   CS1 is not the whole of computing education.